Who Are We

 Our Anglican heritage is a significant part of what shapes our life and ministry.
 We start our week in worship together on Sunday mornings, where we gather together to hear from God’s word, respond to His Spirit in praise, worship, and love, and support each other in prayer and acts of service.
-From there, we gather together in small groups in homes around the city across the week.
-Our ministry to workers includes a mid-week church service for those who cannot meet on Sunday mornings.
-Our ministry to families includes a creche, young mum’s group, and a children’s church.
-Our ministry to youth and students includes small groups, youth groups and weekly young adults gathering on Sunday evenings.
-Our ministry to the area around the church building includes a short service on Sunday evenings that begins with a meal.
+From there, we gather together in small groups in homes around the city during the week.
+Our ministry to families includes a creche and a children’s church.
+Our ministry to the area around the church building includes a short service at 5:30pm on the first Sunday of each month that ends with a free meal.

-For people who are looking at recovering their Christian faith or for those who would like to find out more about Christianity, we run a four week course called the Good News Course that introduces the you to the person at the heart of Christianity – Jesus – and introduces you to some of the people who are part of St Matthews.
+For people who are looking at recovering their Christian faith or for those who would like to find out more about Christianity, we are happy to have someone work with you.

 Go here to find out more about what we do at St Matthew’s.
 Go here to find out more about the vision of our Church.

 We believe that the bible reveals God to be one but also the Trinity – Father, Son (Jesus Christ), and Holy Spirit – and that the bible reveals the story that makes sense of our world, its creator and how God reaches out to us.

 Our belief about the truth that scripture reveals has many implications for the life of our church: